For especially spectacular results, we like to include birch or aspen trees and maybe a few late-summer wildflowers using simple masking techniques.

 Once the painting is covered from top to bottom, allow it to dry, or use a blow dryer.
 Make sure the painting is thoroughly dry!

-Your white "ghost" trees are now completed by adding a shadow along one side with thinned black paint.
-Be sure to add a shadow to all tree trunks and larger branches.
-The characteristic black birch tree markings are added by scraping or painting small amounts of black and brown watercolor paint here and there over the the trucks and branches.
+Complete your white "ghost" trees by adding a shadow along one side with thinned black paint.
+Be sure to add shadows to all tree trunks and larger branches.
+Next, add the characteristic black birch tree markings by scraping or painting small amounts of black and brown watercolor paint here and there on the trucks and branches.